 sumo tracks gaps between vehicles that are on the same edge either fully or partially.
 By default, whenever these gaps are reduced to below a vehicles minGap a collision is registered (default 2.5m).
 This (potentially) surprising behavior is used to detect issues with the default car-following model that is supposed to never reduce the gap below the minGap.
 By setting the option --collision.mingap-factor this threshold can be reduced.
 When setting --collision.mingap-factor 0, only physical collisions (i.e. front and back bumper meet or overlap) are registered.

-When setting the option --collisions.check-junctions, collisions between vehicles on the same intersection are also checked by detecting overlap of the vehicles shapes.
+When setting the option --collision.check-junctions, collisions between vehicles on the same intersection are also checked by detecting overlap of the vehicles shapes.

 Junction collisions are never registered on junctions of type unregulated.